JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_customize.md

 The format of keys for borders is `element.property`, where:
 * `element` is the type of UI control containing a border, such as a window or a popup menu.
 * `property` is the desired border appearance, for example:
-  * `border` is the border width (in pixels) specified as a top, left, bottom, and right widths.
+  * `border` is the border width (in pixels) specified as top, left, bottom, and right widths.
   Border color is also (optionally) specified as hexadecimal RGB, e.g. `E6E6E6` with no `#` character.
   * `borderInsets` is the inset distance (in pixels) from the edge of the `element` to the border.
   It is specified as top, left, bottom, and right insets.